You Asked: Does cranberry juice treat a UTI?

 Unfortunately, PACs aren’t present in cranberry juice at all—only in cranberry capsules.
 “It takes an extremely large concentration of cranberry to prevent bacterial adhesion,” Boone added.
 “This amount of concentration is not found in the juices we drink.
 There’s a possibility it was stronger back in our grandparents’ day, but definitely not in modern times.”

-A study published in the American Journal of Obstetrics and Gynecology did conclude that taking cranberry capsules lowered the risk of UTIs by 50 percent in women who had a catheter in place while undergoing gynecological surgery.
+A study by researchers at the University of Michigan published in the journal American Journal of Obstetrics and Gynecology did conclude that taking cranberry capsules lowered the risk of UTIs by 50 percent in women who had a catheter in place while undergoing gynecological surgery.
 “In this study, they took the cranberry itself and put it in a capsule—the equivalence of drinking 16 ounces of cranberry juice.
 As you can see, it takes a large amount of pure cranberry to prevent an infection,” Boone said.

 Symptoms of a UTI include increased urge to urinate, pain with urination, pelvic pain or blood in the urine.
 While they can be self-diagnosed and are often short-lasting, UTIs usually need to be treated with antibiotics.
 “Sometimes it easy to confuse a UTI with overactive bladder, so it’s always best to consult your physician about any adverse symptoms you’re having,” Boone said.
 “UTIs may also progress into kidney infections which are much worse.”